Leading Edge Materials Announces Results of Annual General Meeting of Shareholders

 ANNUAL GENERAL MEETING OF SHAREHOLDERS

-Vancouver, April 26, 2023 – Leading Edge Materials Corp. ("Leading Edge Materials" or the "Company") LEM (Nasdaq First North: LEMSE) LEMIF (FRA: 7FL) announces the results of the Company's Annual General Meeting of Shareholders held on April 26, 2023 (the "Meeting").
+Vancouver, April 26, 2023 – Leading Edge Materials Corp. (“Leading Edge Materials” or the “Company”) (TSXV: LEM) (Nasdaq First North: LEMSE) (OTCQB: LEMIF) (FRA: 7FL) announces the results of the Company’s Annual General Meeting of Shareholders held on April 26, 2023 (the “Meeting”).

 A total of 61,085,647 common shares were represented in person or by proxy at the Meeting, representing 36.90% of the votes attached to all outstanding common shares of the Company as at the record date.
 All the matters submitted to the shareholders, as set out in the Notice of Meeting and Information Circular dated March 22, 2023, were voted in favour, including: (a) fixing the size of the Board of the Company to three; (b) the approval of the stock options plan, pursuant to which the Company may grant stock options up to 10% of its issued and outstanding common shares at the time of grant; and (c) the appointment of D&H Group LLP, Chartered Professional Accounts, as the auditors of the Company for the ensuing year.